 Kirkennan is an ideal holiday location for birding and nature travels.
-The Estate itself has woodland, garden, field and tidal river habitats; deer, red squirrels, at least 5 kinds of bat, kingfishers, otters, barn and tawny owls and much more might be spotted without leaving the Estate.
-We also have our own photography hide in Jock's wood where you can adjust the background and position of feeders etc. This is frequented by a range of garden birds and red squirrels.
+The Estate itself has woodland, garden, field and tidal river habitats; roe deer, red squirrels, at least 5 kinds of bat, kingfishers, otters, barn and tawny owls, badgers, and much more might be spotted without leaving the Estate.
+We also have our own photography hide in Jock's wood where you can adjust the background and position of feeders etc. This is frequented by a range of garden birds and has been visited by red squirrels.

 Dumfries and Galloway: A birding, nature and wildlife haven

 Dumfries and Galloway is a beautiful and varied area rich in birdlife and nature.
 Here you can find mountains, moors, lochs, woodlands, coastal, river and farmland habitats.
 Two miles away are the shores of the inner Solway Firth, one of the most important winter estuaries for birds in Britain, holding up to 40,000 wildfowl and 83,000 waders.
 Inland areas of Dumfries and Galloway also provide interesting opportunities for birding with the possibility of seeing nesting ospreys, red kites feeding and a myriad of other bird species.
-Caerlaverock Nature Reserve has a population of the rare natterjack toad and in winter 2019 there were spectacular starling murmurations that could be viewed from Mersehead.
+Mersehead Nature Reserve has a population of the rare natterjack toad and in winter 2019 there were spectacular starling murmurations that could be viewed from Mersehead.
 It is thought that Dumfries and Galloway has the largest population of otters in mainland Scotland; they are quite often photographed on The Nith (a river that runs through Dumfries) and we do see footprints on our boundary Urr water.
 Indeed there is something to see in every season.
 A number of recommended birdwatching and nature sites near Kirkennan are listed below.

 A unique way to see wildlife

 Nocturnal Wildlife Experiences, based in Castle Douglas (7 miles from Kirkennan), offer a new and unique wildlife opportunity - the chance to see wildlife in a totally different light.
 Keith Kirk, an experienced wildlife photographer and guide, will guide one or two people to view nocturnal wildlife in its natural habitat by using state of the art thermal and night vision equipment.